-

 QUOTE: :

-made a caricature of his friend Jaume Sabartés.
-He subjected the
+ways.
+He also made a caricature of his friend Jaume Sabartés.
+He

-resting on his nose are resting on one of his cheeks, which emphasises
+instead of resting on his nose are resting on one of his cheeks, which

-the sharp line of his slightly turned-up nose, and plainly depicts his
+emphasises the sharp line of his slightly turned-up nose, and plainly

-left profile.
-In this painting, subtle flesh colours and the pompon on
+depicts his left profile.
+In this painting, subtle flesh colours and

-the hat, ambiguity is again obvious in the uneasy, almost distressing realism,
+the pompon on the hat, ambiguity is again obvious in the uneasy, almost

 Portrait of Jaume Sabartés as a Spanish Grandee